– Haarlem

 *For more info: Here is a complete guide with things to do in Haarlem!

 *1 hour from Amsterdam by train

 Travel blogger Karen from WanderlustingK is recommending Delft as a day trip from Amsterdam.
 Here is what she said about it:

 “Delft is a lovely city!
 Many people have heard of Delftware, however many people don’t realise that it originated in Delft and you can still visit factories where Delftware is made by artisans today.
 For those looking for a relaxing day, I highly recommend exploring the stunning historic centre, which is full of beautiful canals, picturesque canal houses and cool hotspots.
 You’ll also find historic churches, including the Old and New Church.
 Despite one church being “new”, both churches have a rich history.
 I highly recommend climbing the tower of the New Church, which will give you a 360 view over Delft.”

 *For more info: Here is Karen’s blog post with interesting things to do in Delft.

 *25 minutes from Amsterdam by train

-Utrecht is famous as a student town and the religious center of the Netherlands.
+Utrecht is famous as a student town and the religious centre of the Netherlands.
 It is a great place to visit if you’re travelling with kids because there is a Nijntje (Miffi) Museum and the Train Museum there.
-It was for a long time center of Catholicism in the Netherlands.
+It was for a long time centre of Catholicism in the Netherlands.
 So, you’re going to find many beautiful churches and convents there, as well.
 It’s definitely a great place to go on a day trip from Amsterdam.

 # – Den Haag